alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_docker_image.md

 ### Experimental feature

 Please note that this is currently only an experimental feature, meaning you can potentially encounter some unexpected behaviour or glitches.
 It is also possible that we might turn the feature off in the future.
+It should not be used in live services at this stage.

 Lastly, our support for this functionality has lower priority than usual requests, so it is possible that responses to your queries regarding this will take a bit longer.
+However we are turning on this feature in order get feedback from service teams, so please contact support with any comments or to talk about use in production systems.

 ### Applying security updates